GeorgeWalkerDev/London-Stargazers/README.md

 ## Overview

-This project is built using the NASA Open API to retrieve images of the Astronomy Picture of the Day!
+This project was built for the London Stargazers community utilising the NASA Open API to retrieve images of the Astronomy Picture of the Day!
 Feast your eyes on the glorious photos produced by NASA.

 ## Features